 6. Is it a good idea to use a cross-platform development framework for my app?

-It’s one thing to get a nod from your potential development team on using a cross-platform app development platform.
+It’s one thing to get a nod from your potential development team on using a cross-platform app development approach.
 And it’s quite another — to get them explain to you why.
 Why should you build a cross-platform app, rather than native apps?

 7. Will my app work as designed on iOS or Android?